For more information, email email@example.com.

-Health Bucks provide New Yorkers who receive Supplemental Nutrition Assistance Program (SNAP) benefits, also known as food stamps, with additional purchasing power to buy fresh, locally-grown produce.
-For every $5 spent at farmers markets using SNAP on an EBT card, shoppers receive $2 in Health Bucks.
+Health Bucks help anyone who receives Supplemental Nutrition Assistance Program (SNAP) benefits, also known as food stamps, to buy fresh, locally-grown produce.
+For every $5 spent at farmers markets using SNAP on an EBT card, you can get $2 in Health Bucks.
 Health Bucks are available year-round at NYC farmers markets that accept EBT.

-Pharmacy to Farm Prescriptions gives SNAP participants with high blood pressure $30 in Health Bucks each month to buy fruits and vegetables from NYC farmers markets.
-Patients filling a prescription for high blood pressure medication receive a fruit and vegetable “prescription” that is exchanged at a nearby farmers market for Health Bucks.
-Visit a participating pharmacy below to sign up.
+People who receive SNAP benefits and have high blood pressure can get $30 in Health Bucks each month at select pharmacies.
+Patients filling a prescription for high blood pressure medication will receive a fruit and vegetable “prescription” that can be exchanged at a farmers market for Health Bucks.

 To sign up for this program, visit one of the pharmacies listed below.